ElijahKotyluk/ascend-events/README.md

 ### addListener

-Adds a new event listener to the end of the `listener` array that is associated with the passed key(`eventName`).
+Adds a new event listener to the end of the `listener` array that is associated with the passed `eventName`.
 If no key is found, it will set a new element using the passed `eventName` and `listener`.

 `params`